Priyam-Vaghasiya-Skill-College/demo7/agreement.md

 ISERVEU disclaims all warranties, express or implied, regarding correspondence with description, satisfactory quality, fitness for a particular purpose and non-infringement of any services or any goods provided or incidental to the services provided under this Agreement or in any Marketing Materials.

 Subject to the aforesaid ISERVEU disclaims all warranties, express or implied, other than those specifically agreed by it.
+This disclaimer shall not apply to the scope of services, deliverables, authorization controls, reconciliation obligations, or service levels expressly defined under Clause 4.2.

 FORCE MAJEURE